Sandra Díaz (ecologist): Career and research

 She explored functional trait diversity on plots of land, dividing vegetation into separate sections to simulate changes in climate and land use.
 She demonstrated that there exists a tradeoff in plant design between the fast acquisition of resources and the conservation of the resources in tissues.
 Plant designs can include the lifetime of their leaves, whether they grow quickly or slowly, how they reproduce and what kind of wood they have.
+In 2016, she presented the global spectrum of plant form and function, the first global picture plant essential functional diversity.

-Díaz is also interested in social sciences, and looks at how societies value and support ecosystems.
-Díaz is interested in the relationship between living plants and people.
+Díaz is also interested in the interaction between ecology and the social sciences, and looks at how societies value and support ecosystems and in the relationship between living plants and people.
 She published a mechanistic framework for connecting functional diversity in 2007, a paper which would go on to win the Proceedings of the National Academy of Sciences of the United States of America (PNAS) Cozzarelli Prize.
 She used this methodology in real-world systems, and assembled a team of social scientists and ecologists.
 Social scientists worked with communities to understand what they want from a particular ecosystem, and ecologists studied functional diversity and the relevant ecosystem processes.
+She has spearheaded the inclusive concept of nature’s contributions to people now used by Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) and the Kunming-Montreal Global Biodiversity Framework of the Convention on Biological Diversity.